chrisbradleyy/LeDataSciFi.github.io/assignments/asgn04.md

 1. Click on the two invitation links I sent to you and accept the assignment on GitHub.
 You will have access to two peer's assignment repos.
 2. **CLONE BOTH REPOS TO YOUR COMPUTER, AND RUN THEIR CODE.
 IT SHOULD WORK ON YOUR COMPTUER AS WELL!**
 2. Open an issue on their homework repo, copy the rubric below ([available here](https://raw.githubusercontent.com/LeDataSciFi/LeDataSciFi.github.io/master/assignments/asgn03.md)), and fill in your review there.
+You can delete the "notes" I put in each row (the non-bolded explanatory parts).

 ## Grading rubric

 See [the rubric guidelines](guidelines-peerreview.html#filling-out-the-rubric).

-Evaluation of: __put the student github id here__

-Evaluation by: __put your github id here__

 | Topic                       | Excellent | Satisfactory | Needs Work |
 |-----------------------------|-----------|--------------|------------|